Mhysa

 "Mhysa" is the third season finale of the American medieval epic fantasy television series Game of Thrones, and its 30th episode overall.
 Written by executive producers David Benioff and D. B. Weiss, and directed by David Nutter, it originally aired on June 9, 2013 on HBO in the United States.

-The episode revolves on the aftermath of the events instigated by "The Red Wedding", in which Tywin Lannister is revealed to be the mastermind behind the massacre — with Walder Frey and Roose Bolton having conspired with the Lannisters against the Starks.
+The episode revolves on the aftermath of the events instigated by "The Red Wedding," in which Tywin Lannister is revealed to be the mastermind behind the massacre — with Walder Frey and Roose Bolton having conspired with the Lannisters against the Starks.
 As a result, House Frey receives the Seat of Riverrun and Roose Bolton is appointed the new "Warden of the North".
 Elsewhere, House Greyjoy begins a new military campaign.
 In the North, Maester Aemon sends out ravens to alert the whole of Westeros about the arrival of the White Walkers.
 And across the narrow sea, the freed slaves of Yunkai hail Daenerys as their "mhysa", the Old Ghiscari language's word for "mother".

 According to Nielsen Media Research, "Mhysa" was seen by 5.4 million household viewers in the United States, a twenty-eight percent increase compared to the second season finale, "Valar Morghulis".
 After its broadcast, the episode received generally positive reviews from television critics, with some of them addressing its anticlimactic closure of the series' third season, and its establishment of potential storylines for the fourth season, such as through the final scene's "glimmer of hope".
 The episode received a nomination for a Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series at the 65th Primetime Creative Arts Emmy Awards.

 Plot

 At the Twins

 The Stark army is massacred and Robb's mutilated corpse is paraded through the camp.
 Lord Frey, now in charge of Riverrun, and Roose Bolton, now Warden of the North, discuss recent events and Roose reveals that the Blackfish escaped.
 Nearby, Arya and Sandor, who witnessed the desecration of Robb's corpse earlier, pass a group of Frey soldiers who are boasting about the event.
 An enraged Arya suddenly stabs one soldier to death while Sandor kills the others.
+Arya ponders the potential of the coin given to her by Jaqen H'ghar.